solygambas/react-native-travel-app/README.md

 - passing useDispatch to the header with useEffect and useCallback to limit re-render cycles.

 ## React Native
-- using FlatList, TouchableOpacity, ScrollView, ActivityIndicator, Alert.
+- using FlatList, TouchableOpacity, ScrollView, ActivityIndicator and Alert.
-- custom components for place item, image picket, location picker and map preview.
+- custom components for place item, image picker, location picker and map preview.
 - color constants.
 - using React hooks (useState, useEffect, useCallback).